qoyyima22/bareksa-technical-test/README.md

 This project **using React.js** as main library and **Github** as versioning tools.

 ### Webpack
-This project also **using webpack**.
+This project also **using webpack, babel, css-loader, file-loader, and css-module**.
 Webpack configuration for production stage can be found in webpack.prod.js.

 ### Responsive Page
 To check the page responsiveness, you can change browser size.
 The project was made to be **layout-responsive** for all device including tab and mobile.